-- Lower Butano Marsh Levee and pedestrian bridge: This is the levee (also referred to as Butano Trail and Lower Butano Marsh Berm in Figure 6) adjacent to the left bank of Butano Creek to the north of Lower Butano Marsh and the pedestrian bridge over Butano Channel, which serve as one of the primary access points to the Project area from Pescadero Creek Road.
-The Lower Butano Marsh Levee includes the access path from Pescadero Creek Road to the pedestrian bridge and extends across the left bank levee of Butano Creek. - Triple Junction: The Triple Junction is located near the break point between Middle and Lower Butano Marshes just west of the Butano Creek channel.
-The term refers to the historic junction point where three levees (including the one on which Lower Butano Marsh Levee sits) converge. - Pescadero Creek Road bridge: This is the point at which the Pescadero Creek Road crosses over Butano Creek. - State Route 1 bridge: This is where State Route 1 crosses over Pescadero Lagoon and is located just east of Pescadero State Beach.
+- 1 Lower Butano Marsh: This is the northern, downstream portion of Butano Marsh 2 which is bordered by Pescadero Creek Road to the west and south and Butano Creek 3 to the east.
+4 Lower Butano Marsh Levee and pedestrian bridge: This is the levee (also referred 5 to as Butano Trail and Lower Butano Marsh Berm in Figure 7 in Chapter 2) adjacent 6 to the left bank of Butano Creek to the north of Lower Butano Marsh and the 7 pedestrian bridge over Butano Channel, which serve as one of the primarv access 8 points to the Project area from Pescadero Creek Road.
+The Lower Butano Marsh 9 Levee includes the access path from Pescadero Creek Road to the pedestrian bridge 10 and extends across the left bank levee of Butano Creek.
+11 Triple Junction: The Triple Junction is located near the break point between Middle 12 and Lower Butano Marshes just west of the Butano Creek channel.
+The term refers 13 to the historic junction point where three levees (including the one on which Lower Butano Marsh Levee sits) converge.
+14 15 Pescadero Creek Road bridge: This is the point at which the Pescadero Creek Road 16 crosses over Butano Creek. - State Route 1 bridge: This is where State Route 1 crosses over Pescadero Lagoon and is located just east of Pescadero State Beach.

-The Project area is mostly within the Pescadero Marsh Natural Preserve, which is owned and managed by State Parks.
-The northern portion of the Project area is located at Pescadero State Beach, which is also owned and managed by State Parks.
-The southern portion of the Project area is located upstream of Pescadero Creek Road on open space lands to the south of the preserve and private agricultural land.
-Other adjacent land uses include a mix of open space or agricultural land to the north, west, and south; private agricultural land and the community of Pescadero to the east; and a California Department of Forestry and Fire Protection (CAL FIRE) station to the southwest at the corner of Pescadero Creek Road and Bean Hollow Road.
+19 The Project area is mostly within the Pescadero Marsh Natural Preserve, which is owned and 20 managed by State Parks.
+The northern portion of the Project area is located at Pescadero State 21 Beach, which is also owned and managed by State Parks.
+The southern portion of the Project 22 area is located upstream of Pescadero Creek Road on open space lands to the south of the 23 preserve and private agricultural land.
+Other adjacent land uses include a mix of open space 24 or agricultural land to the north, west, and south; private agricultural land and the community 25 of Pescadero to the east; and a California Department of Forestry and Fire Protection (CAL FIRE) station to the southwest at the corner of Pescadero Creek Road and Bean Hollow Road.
+26